 Our programs use a positive youth development approach to address the needs of teens in foster care.

-Each FAN program uses a positive youth development approach to address the needs of teens in foster care.
+Each FAN program uses a positive youth development approach to address the needs of youth impacted by the child welfare system.

-FAN’s five current programs are designed to reach some of the city’s most vulnerable youth and teens in foster care as young as age 9 and support them through young adulthood, providing a consistent environment of care and support through after-school and summer programming.
+FAN’s current programs are designed to reach some of the city’s most vulnerable youth and youth impacted by the child welfare system as young as age 9 and support them through young adulthood, providing a consistent environment of care and support through after-school and summer programming.
 Each participant is provided with opportunities to belong, develop their talents and skills, create meaningful relationships with peers and adults, and experience success.
 Our programs serve as a source of stability, consistency, and support that enhances the well-being and positive development of youth.

 FAN’s Youth POC in Ward 8, will serve up to 110 children, youth, young adults, and parents/caregivers across all the Center’s activities.
 Center Activities will include the after school and summer program, a youth and young adult drop-in center, targeted case management, peer support, and referral.